Frequently Asked Questions

 cachexia

-a rare condition or disease that affects less than 200,000 individuals in the U.S., as defined in federal law, and that is not adequately managed despite treatment attempts
+A rare condition or disease that affects less than 200,000 individuals in the U.S., as defined in federal law, and that is not adequately managed despite treatment attempts

 Ok, I’ve come to see you and I qualified..how will I get my card?